AWS Tag Policy Configuration Using Terraform

 Step 2: Initialize Terraform Configuration:

-cd environments/dev/tag-policy
+cd infra/tag-policy

 Inside the “tag-policy” folder, you will find the “main.tf” file, which contains the configurations of the tag-policy module.